 Some nonprofit groups like the American Kratom Association, a group that was partially responsible for aggregating the public comments mentioned above, are making concerted efforts to keep Kratom legal.

-At americankratom.org, there are resources for learning more about the science behind Kratom, success stories from people who suffered from serious pain-related disorders who found Kratom significantly helped them, and a regularly updated page covering Kratom's legal status across the globe.
+At americankratom.org, there are resources for learning more about the science behind Kratom, success stories from people who suffered from a variety of disorders who found Kratom significantly helped them, and a regularly updated page covering Kratom’s legal status across the globe.

 AKA also have a Take Action page with alerts for several states whose legal status is in jeopardy.
 They even took part in a petition to get the US President to stop the war on kratom with 26,000 people signing the petition.

-Of the aforementioned success stories, there are innumerable accounts of people afflicted with everything from depression to Fibromyalgia getting serious relief from taking Kratom.
+Of the aforementioned success stories, there are innumerable accounts of people afflicted with everything from bad moods to fatigue who felt much better after enjoying kratom’s organic aroma.
 By virtue of this fact, it is hard to imagine why anyone would want it banned.

 So is kratom banned in 2017?
 No. Will it be banned at some point down the road?
 Hopefully not, but for now, we can rest easy and relax with some top shelf kratom powder or kratom capsules and take comfort knowing that the noot nation is out there, figting on the front lines in the War on Herbs.